Home History Features Help Extensions About Forum

 wmic process Where "Name='chrome.exe' AND CommandLine Like '%type=gpu-process%'" Call Terminate

-10. What is your principles of development for this browser?
+10. What are the development principles of this browser?